Skip to content

 PR as performance guarantee

-The Performance Ratio indicator (PR) is widely used as a performance guarantee of a PV plant.
-The PR is calculated with the forecast simulations, and compared to the PR measured on the field.
+The Performance Ratio indicator (PR) is widely used as a performance guarantee for PV plants.
+The PR is calculated from forecast simulations and compared to the PR measured in the field.

 PR measurement